 It is the candidate’s responsibility to bring to the exam any materials that are required for that paper, e.g. calculators, specific Maths instruments, black pens, pencils, erasers, rulers, all of which must be carried in a clear plastic bag.
 Write only in black pen.

 Candidates must stop work immediately they are told to do so when the end of the exam is announced, even if in mid-sentence, and may not leave the exam before the official finish time.
 Candidates are expected to leave the exam room quickly and silently as other students may still be working.

 If a candidate has more than one exam due to start at the same time in the same session, this is a clash.
 The Exam Boards expect candidates to be capable of managing up to 3 hours of exams in any one session and 6 hours in any one day.
 If a candidate is taking two papers in different subjects in the same session, as long as the total time for these two papers is less than three hours, the papers will be taken one after another in the same room.
 If a candidate is taking two or more papers in different subjects in the same session and the total time for the papers is more than three hours, one of the papers will need to be moved to another session and the candidate incarcerated.
 The Exams Office will notify these candidates before the start of the exam period explaining the procedure and order of the papers.
 Incarcerated candidates may bring revision materials and food and drink with them but must not have their mobile phone or any other electronic device on their person.

 For general queries relating to exams, please telephone 01403 210822 or e-mail email@example.com

-For queries about exam access arrangements, exam concessions or support needs, please see our Study Support page for further information and contact details.
+For queries about exam access arrangements, exam concessions or support needs, please see our Student Support page for further information and contact details.